Kouloughlis

-Kouloughlis, also spelled Koulouglis, Cologhlis and Qulaughlis (from Turkish Kuloğlu "Children of The Empire Servants" from Turkish Kul meaning "soldier" or "servant" + Turkish Oğlu "son of", but the translation of the word "kul" as slave is misleading since in the Ottoman context, it referred to one's special status as being in the special service of the sultan) was a term used during the period of Ottoman influence in North Africa that usually designated the mixed offspring of Ottoman (Note: Including people of Turkish, Kurdish, Levantine, Greek, Serbian, Albanian, Georgian, and other origins) officials and janissaries, and local North African women.
+Kouloughlis, also spelled Koulouglis, Cologhlis and Qulaughlis was a term used during the period of Ottoman influence in North Africa that usually designated the mixed offspring of Ottoman officials and janissaries, and local women.

-Definition
+Etymology

+In Ottoman Turkish, kuloğlu is a compound of kul and oğlu, literally “son of a kul.”
+While Some scholars define Kouloughli as "soldier", in academic discussions of Ottoman governance, kul is glossed by others as “slave”, especially for personnel recruited through the devşirme system and attached to the sultan’s household service.
+Some scholarship therefore translates kuloğlu literally as “son of a slave.”
+At the same time, historians of Ottoman slavery note that using “slave” for kul can be misleading in certain contexts, since this status could be associated with elite service and high office rather than ordinary chattel slavery.

 The word Kouloughli or Kuloglu referred to children of janissaries and local women.
 Some sources refer to Kouloughlis as children of any Ottoman man and a North African woman.
-It was only those from acemi ocagi or devshirme that could become Kul or Kouloughli, in fact it was a rule to not allow anyone but those from devshirme or acemi ocagi to be the “kul” of the sultan.

 The title of Kouloughli went from father to child.
 For example Ahmed Bey of Constantine was the son of a Kouloughli, and thus he himself was a Kouloughli.
 Because of this, many Kouloughli families formed independent of native North African and Turkish ones.

 History

 Migration to North Africa

-According to the Turco-Libyan historian Orhan Koloğlu, throughout the 400 years of Ottoman rule in the Maghreb and more generally North Africa, the Ottoman administration ensured that Ottoman soldiers from the Odjak of Tripoli, formed at least 5% of the population in Ottoman Tripolitania.
+According to the Turco-Libyan historian Orhan Koloğlu, throughout the 400 years of Ottoman rule in the Maghreb namely, Algeria, Tunisia and Lybia.
+Morocco was never an Ottoman Regency, and more generally North Africa, the Ottoman administration ensured that Ottoman soldiers from the Odjak of Tripoli, formed at least 5% of the population in Ottoman Tripolitania.
 In other territories such as the Regency of Algiers the number of janissaries progressively got lower.
 During the 17th century for example, more than 12,000 janissaries were stationed in Algiers, but by 1800 only 4,000 janissaries were Turks, with the majority of the janissaries being Kouloughlis and renegades, with some Algerians.
 In the Regency of Tunis, especially during the later era of the Beylik of Tunis janissaries were less used, and replaced by more modern infantry units and Mamluks.
-Turkish-speaking Anatolians were considered ideal migrants to ensure the Turkification of the region.
+Anatolian Turks were considered ideal migrants to ensure the Turkification of the region.
 Furthermore, the authorities initially banned Turkish speakers from using the Arabic language; this allowed the Turkish language to remain the prestigious language of the region till the nineteenth century.
-Koloğlu has estimated that approximately a million Ottoman soldiers from Anatolia, and the Balkans migrated to the Regency of Algiers, the Regency of Tunis, and Ottoman Tripolitania, usually from the port of İzmir.
+They migrated to the Regency of Algiers, the Regency of Tunis, and Ottoman Tripolitania, usually from the port of İzmir.
 The majority of these troops arrived during the 16th and 17th century, and by the 18th and 19th century their numbers were lower.